Reporting Abuse to Internet Platforms

 - if the reported user is sending harassing messages to a user from multiple accounts.

-Women in India face a lot of vitriol on Twitter, especially liberal secular women by right-wing trolls.
+Women in India, too, face a lot of vitriol on Twitter, especially left and liberal secular women who are targeted by right-wing trolls.
 This has led these women to either stop using Twitter completely, tweeting infrequently as compared to before, or taking on the arduous task of blocking each troll.
-These tweets range from rape threats to death threats, caste and race abuse, threats of acid attacks and patriarchal abuse.
-Sagarika Ghose called this the “social media version of gang rape.”
+These tweets range from rape threats to death threats, casteist and racist abuse, threats of acid attacks and patriarchal abuse.
+Sagarika Ghose called this the 'social media version of gang rape.'

 Women also often experience offensive but not harassing encounters online.
-Twitter needs to clearly define to the users how it differentiates between the two to determine harassment.
+Twitter needs to clearly explain to its users how it differentiates between the two to determine harassment.

 Private information

-A person’s private and confidential information cannot be published without prior authorization or permission.
+A person’s private and confidential information cannot be published without prior authorisation or permission.
 Intimate photos and videos taken without a person’s content cannot be shared on the website.

 If this information was posted elsewhere before being published on Twitter, it may not be in violation of this policy.

-According to research conducted by WAM (Women, Action & the Media) mostreports of harassment were about hate speech and doxxing (releasing private information.)
+According to research conducted by WAM (Women, Action & the Media) most reports of harassment on Twitter are about hate speech and doxxing.
+The latter entails releasing private information.

 Impersonation